amccollough1/Project-3/README.md

 Ensure that the frontend can communicate with the backend by making HTTP requests to the defined API endpoints.
 Display Results:
 Update the UI to display search results and correlations based on user inputs.

+Research Questions:

+1. How does a characters' identity influence their alignment(good, bad, neutral)?

+2. How does the number of good vs bad characters changes over x period of years in both DC and Marvel?

+3. How does the number of appearances in  DC/Marvel comics compare to the films released?

+4. Film Release : Is there a particular MPA rating that peforms better over another?